Modest Means Program

 Are you interested in joining the Lawyer Referral and Information Service and providing family law assistance to clients with limited means?

-The Modest Means Program was established in 1993 by the Lawyer Referral and Information Service program.
+The Modest Means Program was established in 1993 by the Lawyer Referral and Information Service program and each year assists over 700 callers.
 The program is designed to assist clients who are having a Family Law dispute and are able to pay for legal services but have limited financial resources available.

 Clients must meet specific income and asset guidelines.
 Clients are matched with attorneys who can assist them at substantially reduced attorney rates.
 Clients who meet the income and asset qualifications of the program will be referred to an attorney who will charge $75/hour and ask for a $1,000 retainer.